broder/broder.github.io/about.md

 #### Mobile Apps for [Lloyds Banking Group][lbg]

-* Along with [Wipro Digital][wipro-digital], facilitated a digital transformation towards more agile ways of working and better technical practices
+* Along with [Wipro Digital][wipro-digital], facilitated a digital transformation towards more agile ways of working and better technical practices.
-* Developed features for both their existing [Android][lbg-android] and [iOS][lbg-ios] apps with changes to the monolithic internet banking site also required
+* Developed features for both their existing [Android][lbg-android] and [iOS][lbg-ios] apps with changes to the monolithic internet banking site also required.
-* Rebuilt the aging Android application to one with a better architecture reducing feature development time from weeks to days
+* Rebuilt the aging Android application to one with a better architecture reducing feature development time from weeks to days.
-* Designed and developed a BDD testing framework, which ran across multiple banking brands and mobile platforms and was used by dozens of quality engineers, increasing end-to-end test coverage from 0% to around 80% for “platinum” user journeys
+* Designed and developed a BDD testing framework, which ran across multiple banking brands and mobile platforms and was used by dozens of quality engineers, increasing end-to-end test coverage from 0% to around 80% for “platinum” user journeys.

 _Technologies:_
 Android: Java, RxJava, Retrofit, Dagger, ButterKnife;